- Annual Fund

 - Society of the Alumni

 While there is plenty of parking on campus, parking close to the center of campus is limited.
 Some areas of campus will be under construction.
 There is no parking allowed on the Main Quadrangle.
 Several streets close to campus are restricted to holders of Amherst Town permits except on Saturday and Sunday, and the Town tickets cars aggressively.
-Visitors are strongly encouraged to park in the Hills or O’Connell parking lots off College Street and to take advantage of the free shuttle service to the center of campus.
+Visitors are strongly encouraged to park in the Hills or O'Connell parking lots off Route 9 and to take advantage of the free shuttle service to the center of campus.

 Campus Shuttle Service